-After citing 1 Cor 2:11f and Rom 8:14 and 9, Tyndale proceeds:
+After citing 1 Corinthians 2:11f and Romans 8:14 and 9, he proceeds:

-"Now 'he that is of God heareth the word of God' John 8.
+Now 'he that is of God heareth the Word of God' (John 8:47).
 And who is of God but he that hath the Spirit of God?
-Furthermore, saith he, 'Ye hear it not because ye are not of God;' that is, ye have no lust in the word of God, for ye understand it not; and that because his spirit is not in you.
-Forasmuch then as the scripture is nothing else but that which the Spirit of God hath spoken by the prophets and apostles, and cannot be understood but of the same Spirit, let every man pray to God to send him his Spirit."^[2]
+Furthermore, saith he, 'Ye hear it not because ye are not of God'; that is, ye have no lust in the Word of God, for ye understand it not: and that because the Spirit is not in you.
+Forasmuch then as the Scripture is nothing else but that which the Spirit of God hath spoken by the prophets and apostles, and cannot be understood but of the same Spirit, let every man pray to God to send him his Spirit...

-Whitaker enumerates the evidences which, as given by Calvin (Institutes, I, viii), are a testimony to the divine origin of the biblical writings; but then he adds the following admonition.
+Whitaker enumerates the evidences which, as given by Calvin, are a testimony to the divine origin of the biblical writings; but then he adds the following admonition:

-"These topics may prove that these books are divine, yet will never be sufficient to bring conviction to our souls so as to make us assent, unless the testimony of the Holy Spirit be added . . .
+These topics may prove that these books are divine, yet will never be sufficient to bring conviction to our souls so as to make us assent, unless the testimony of the Holy Spirit be added...
 In order, therefore, that we should be internally in our consciences persuaded of the authority of Scripture, it is needful that the testimony of the Holy Ghost should be added.
-And he, as he seals all the doctrines of faith and the whole teaching of salvation in our hearts, and confirms them in our consciences, so also does he give us a certain persuasion that these books, from which are drawn all the doctrines of faith and salvation, are sacred and canonical."[8]
+And he, as he seals all the doctrines of faith and the whole teaching of salvation in our hearts, and confirms them in our consciences, so also does he give us a certain persuasion that these books, from which are drawn all the doctrines of faith and salvation, are sacred and canonical.

-In this assurance too, of course, Whitaker and Calvin are entirely at one with each other.
+In this assurance, too, of course, Whitaker is entirely at one with Calvin:

-"The blind cannot perceive even the light of the sun," says Whitaker again; "nor can they distinguish the splendor of the scriptures, whose minds are not divinely illuminated.
+The blind cannot perceive even the light of the sun [we quote Whitaker again]; nor can they distinguish the splendour of the Scriptures whose minds are not divinely illuminated.
 But those who have the eyes of faith can behold this light.
-Besides, if we recognize men when they speak, why should we not also hear and recognize God speaking in his word? . . .
-But they [the papists] object that we cannot recognize the voice of God, because we do not hear God speaking.
-This I deny.
-For those who have the Holy Spirit, are taught of God: these can recognize the voice of God as much as anyone can recognize a friend, with whom he hath long and familiarly lived, by his voice."[9]
+Besides, if we recognize men when they speak, why should we not also hear and recognize God speaking in his Word?...
+But they [the papists] object that we cannot recognize the voice of God, because we do not hear God